North Shields Fish Quay

 The Fish Quay was once the biggest kipper producer in the UK, but the fall in herring stocks has reduced the trade to a single smokery.
 A number of traditional smokehouses still exist but have been converted to other uses, the area having been substantially repurposed to include residential accommodation, eateries and other entertainment facilities.
 However, although much reduced, a healthy seafood trade still exists with daily refrigerated lorry movements.

-Clifford's Fort, located on the Fish Quay, was built in the 17th century (1672) as a coastal defence against the Dutch, and also played a role during the Napoleonic Wars.
+Clifford's Fort, located on the Fish Quay, was built in 1672 as a coastal defence against the Dutch, and also played a role during the Napoleonic Wars.
 The fort was named after Lord Clifford, a member of King Charles II's Cabal.
 It is now a scheduled monument.

 The Fish Quay declined in the 1980s as a result of problems in the fishing industry.
 Refurbishment of the area was begun by Tyne and Wear Development Corporation and then beginning in 2001 based on a consultancy report.
 The Old Low Light building has been converted into a heritage centre, which opened in 2015.

 Festival

 The annual North Shields Fish Quay Festival began in 1987 as a community event and by 2001 had been renamed Window on the World (WOW).
 It brought in big-name music acts and by 2002 had a budget of £350,000 and was contributing an estimated £11 million to the local economy.
-For 2003, on cost grounds, the festival became the Fish Bay Family Festival and was relocated to east of the Fish Quay.
+For 2003, on cost grounds, the festival became the Fish Bay Family Festival and was relocated east of the Fish Quay.

-In 2006 North Tyneside Council decided to suspend the festival because of concerns about safety since the area was being redeveloped, and recommended that it should become a heritage festival.
+In 2006, North Tyneside Council decided to suspend the festival because of concerns about safety since the area was being redeveloped, and recommended that it should become a heritage festival.
 It has not resumed; the Mouth of the Tyne Festival, which is held jointly by South Shields and Tynemouth, is now the local annual festival.